Discipline Stack

 REIT Premium and Discount to Net Asset Value

-How institutional investors use net asset value estimates to identify over- and under-valued public REITs — the dynamics of the premium/discount trade.
+How institutional investors use net asset value estimates to identify over- and under-valued public REITs; covers the dynamics of the premium/discount trade.

 Sale-Leaseback Structures in Commercial Real Estate

-How corporations monetize owned real estate through sale-leasebacks — transaction mechanics, NNN lease structure, cap rate pricing, and ASC 842 / IFRS 16 accounting implications.
+How corporations monetize owned real estate through sale-leasebacks: transaction mechanics, NNN lease structure, cap rate pricing, and IFRS 16/ASC 842 treatment.

 The NCREIF Property Index (NPI) as a CRE Benchmark

-The NCREIF Property Index aggregates unleveraged returns on institutional-grade commercial real estate — the standard appraisal-based benchmark for US private real estate.
+The NCREIF Property Index aggregates unleveraged returns on institutional-grade commercial real estate.

 Triple Net (NNN) Lease Structure in Commercial Real Estate